READ THE BREAKBEFORE IT BREAKS

 SOURCE TO SHORE

 Offshore buoy readings don't tell you what reaches the beach.
-NORDR models energy loss, refraction over bathymetry, and nearshore shoaling so you know what actually arrives.
+We model energy loss, refraction over bathymetry, and nearshore shoaling so the number on screen is the wave that arrives.

 GROUP VELOCITY ETAs